visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 Post-type weights and ranking boosts are configurable in Settings -> Search.
 The admin UI also includes calculated ranking-priority information to explain how the final priority values are derived.

+The Ranking test tab runs a real query against the current index without adding it to Search Analytics.
+It shows query normalization, FULLTEXT terms, protected phrases, the top ten results, every raw ranking signal, the field weight and boost applied to it, the post-type multiplier, recency bonus, and final database score.

 ## Snippets and Highlighting

 `VFWP_Intranet_Search_Snippet_Service` adds display fields to each result.